themanyone/firstpage/README.md

 data-expires=4                 | Fetch new copy after 4 hours.
 data-url="http://foo.com/file" | Get from foo.com (no cache).

-\* Files without `data-headings` go into an *Other* menu category where they may not show up because this feature can be turned off in `navbar.phpx`.
+\* Files without `data-headings` go into an *Other* menu category where they may not show up because this feature can be turned off in `navbar.php`.

 ## Adding Custom Menu Items

-The menu updates itself, but sometimes it is desirable to add a local file that isn't being noticed by the menu (recognized file types are configurable in navbar.phpx) or add a remote URL to the menu, sitemap, and RSS feeds.
+The menu updates itself, but sometimes it is desirable to add a local file that isn't being noticed by the menu (recognized file types are configurable in navbar.php) or add a remote URL to the menu, sitemap, and RSS feeds.
 There are several ways to do this.

 * Cache the remote content.
 This requires creating a *HTML shortcut*, an HTML file containing the necessary `<head data-cache` and optional `data-expires` headers.